Libr-AI/OpenFactVerification/README.md

 Don’t miss out on the latest updates, feature releases, and community insights!
 We invite you to subscribe to our newsletter and become a part of our growing community.

 💌 Subscribe now at [our website](https://www.librai.tech/)!

-## Change Log

-1. **API Key Handling:** Transitioned from creating key files via copying to dynamically reading all API keys from a YAML file, streamlining configuration processes.
-2. **Unified Configuration Dictionary:** Replaced platform-specific dictionaries with a unified dictionary that aligns with environmental variable naming conventions, enhancing consistency and maintainability.
-3. **Model Switching:** Introduced a `--model` parameter that allows switching between different models, currently supporting OpenAI and Anthropic.
-4. **Modular Architecture:** Restructured the codebase into one Base class file and individual class files for each model, enhancing modularity and clarity.
-5. **Base Class Redefinition:** Redefined the Base class to abstract asynchronous operations and other functionalities.
-Users customizing models need only override three functions.
-6. **Prompt Switching:** Added a `--prompt` parameter for switching between predefined prompts, initially supporting prompts for OpenAI and Anthropic.
-7. **Prompt Definitions via YAML and JSON:** Enabled prompt definitions using YAML and JSON, allowing prompts to be automatically read from corresponding YAML or JSON files when the prompt parameter ends with `.yaml` or `.json`.
-8. **Search Engine Switching:** Introduced a `--retriever` parameter to switch between different search engines, currently supporting Serper and Google.
-9. **Webapp Frontend Optimization:** Optimized the web application frontend to prevent duplicate requests during processing, including disabling the submit button after a click and displaying a timer during processing.
-10. **Client Switching:** introduce a --client parameter that allows switching between different client (chat API), currently support OpenAI compatible API (for local model and official model), and Anthropic chat API client.

-## Development Plan

-As Loki continues to evolve, our development plan focuses on broadening capabilities and enhancing flexibility to meet the diverse needs of our users.
-Here are the key areas we are working on:

-## 1. Support for Multiple Models
-- **Broader Model Compatibility:**
-  - Integration with leading AI models besides ChatGPT and Claude to diversify fact-checking capabilities, including Command R and Gemini.
-  - Implementation of self-hosted model options for enhanced privacy and control, e.g., FastChat, TGI, and vLLM.

-## 2. Model-specific Prompt Engineering
-- **Unit Testing for Prompts:**
-  - Develop robust unit tests for each step to ensure prompt reliability and accuracy across different scenarios.

-## 3. Expanded Search Engine Support
-- **Diverse Search Engines:**
-  - Incorporate a variety of search engines including Bing, scraperapi to broaden search capabilities.
-  - Integration with [Searxng](https://github.com/searxng/searxng), an open-source metasearch engine.
-  - Support for specialized indexes like LlamaIndex and Langchain, and the ability to search local documents.

-## 4. Deployment and Scalability
-- **Dockerization:**
-  - Packaging Loki into Docker containers to simplify deployment and scale-up operations, ensuring Loki can be easily set up and maintained across different environments.

-We are committed to these enhancements to make Loki not just more powerful, but also more adaptable to the needs of a global user base.
-Stay tuned as we roll out these exciting developments!

 ## License